machinat/sociably/docs/getting-started.md

 ### Platforms

-Platform modules would listen to external events from sources like webhook, then emit the events through the app.
+Platform modules listen to external events from sources like webhook, then emit the events through the app.
 They also provide utilities to make reaction if possible.

 You are free to pick any platforms you need to communicate with.
 The example app above subscribe events from 2 platforms: `Messenger` and `Line`.
 Install the platform module packages like: